Estimated reading time: 26 minutes

 As a side note, we always bring a stroller, one baby carrier, and one toddler carrier on our trips for our 2 and 4-year-olds.
 You never know what situations may arise, so it’s good to have options for comfort and convenience.

-Packing a rigid hiking carrier isn’t practical, so these soft carriers are perfect.
+Packing a rigid hiking carrier isn’t practical for us, so these soft carriers are perfect.
 They fold up small enough to pack easily, or you can stuff them in the car seat or stroller bag when traveling, as we often do.

 Airplane Survival Strategies